redaranj/landing/index.md

 					</hgroup>
 				</div>

 				<p>Holly builds projects to address human rights and conflict issues.
-She previously worked at Crisis Action where she launched and led the Emerging Powers program.
-Prior to this, she helped set up Videre, where she spent four years as Head of Development, framing the need for safer, more effective video documentation and helping to launch projects around the world.
-Holly is currently the Programme Manager at Small Media & Co-Founder of @_securityfirst.</p>
+Before co-founding CDR she developed its first community iteration at Small Media.
+Holly also co-founded Security First, working on an app to make digital and physical security advice more accessible to human rights activists.
+She previously worked at Crisis Action where she launched and led the Emerging Powers program and also helped set up Videre where she framed the need for safer, more effective video documentation and helped to launch projects around the world.</p>

 				<dl class="profile--details">
 					<dt>Email</dt>
 					<dd><a href="mailto:holly@digiresilience.org">holly@digiresilience.org</a></dd>

 					<dt>PGP Fingerprint</dt>
-					<dd>hE0DF 20C5 65D5 4DDD EC19 EFA7 2FE8 9DB3 F2DF 0D64 | <a href="">PGP Key</a></dd>
+					<dd>hE0DF 20C5 65D5 4DDD EC19 EFA7 2FE8 9DB3 F2DF 0D64 | <a href="assets/pgp-keys/holly.txt" target="_blank">PGP Key</a></dd>
 				</dl>
 			</div><!-- .profile -->